DefensiveOrigins/LabBuilding101/README.md

 # BadBlood

-This tool makes a mess out of an existing lab environment, your production AD, or anywhere you run this. ** This is dangerous DO NOT RUN IN PRODUCTION **
+This tool makes a mess out of an existing lab environment, your production AD, or anywhere you run this. ** This is dangerous!!!
+DO NOT RUN IN PRODUCTION **

 ### &#x1FA9F; Windows credentials